NEW: The attackers were in touch with Syria's secret police, a Turkish minister says

 CNN is not able to confirm the videos’ authenticity.

-The Local Coordination Committees for Syria, an opposition group, has reported that Syrian government forces had fired several shells in the direction of Reyhanli, which is in Turkey’s southern province of Hatay.
+The report came shortly after the Local Coordination Committees for Syria, an opposition group, reported that Syrian government forces had fired several shells toward Reyhanli, which is in Turkey’s southern province of Hatay.

 Several Syrians were among the casualties, according to the Syrian Observatory for Human Rights, another opposition group.